-3De Haas and van Horen (2009), Huang (2009), Ivashina and Scharfstein (2009), Jimenes, Ongena, Peydro, and Saurina (2009), Puri, Rochol, and Steffen (2009), Santos (2009), and Tong and Wei (2009) all provide evidence on the credit crunch associated with the 2007-2008 financial crisis.
+4De Haas and van Horen (2009), Huang (2009), Ivashina and Scharfstein (2009), Jimenes, Ongena, Peydro, and Saurina (2009), Puri, Rochol, and Steffen (2009), Santos (2009), and Tong and Wei (2009) all provide evidence on the credit crunch associated with the 2007-2008 financial crisis.

-4The very few studies known to us that do so are Cerqueiro (2009), Chakravarty and Yilmazer (2009), and Ongena and Popov (2009).
+5The very few studies known to us that do so are Cerqueiro (2009), Chakravarty and Yilmazer (2009), and Ongena and Popov (2009).

-5Initial evidence indicates that high share of mortgage lending to total lending is also associated with transmission of financial distress, but due to the many missing data in Bankscope we do not report these findings.
+6Initial evidence indicates that high share of mortgage lending to total lending is also associated with transmission assume equal access of each firm to all banks present in the firm's locality, or when we weigh access by the branch penetration of each bank.
+For example, we find that in foreign-dominated markets, a two-standard deviation deterioration in the respective proxy for financial distress results in a between 11% and 40% higher probability of rejection faced by an identical firm.

-average Tier 1 capital ratio of the parent of banks present in a particular locality decreases by 2 standard deviations, the probability of firms in that locality being constrained increases by about 55%.
-Similarly, we find that if the average equity capital ratio by the parent of banks present in a particular locality decreases by two standard deviations, the probability of firms in that locality being constrained increases by about 30%.
-It also increases by 32% following a 2-standard deviation deterioration in gains on financial assets by banks in that locality.
 We find that foreign banks are more likely to shrink their portfolio in response to financial distress, especially low Tier 1 capital ratios, the measure of financial distress that is most consistently associated with credit rationing.
-Finally, we find that financial distress is transmitted differently across firms and industries, in that firms that are informationally opaque and firms with fewer tangible assets suffer the most.
+Finally, we find that financial distress is transmitted differently across firms and industries, in that firms that are high-risk and firms with fewer tangible assets suffer the most.